serokell/blog-posts/existential-vs-universal-quantification/article.md

 myFromException (SomeException (ex :: MyException)) = ex
 ```

-Luckily for users, module `Control.Exception` provides special function `fromException`, the purpose of which is to extract inner variable and cast to specified type.
+Luckily for users, module `Control.Exception` provides special function `fromException`, the purpose of which is to extract inner value and cast to specified type.
 How it is done on the inside, is a topic of a different article.

 ## Summary